evgenyneu/ASP3162/03_second_order_ode/README.md

  ...
 ```

-where, `x` is the approximate solution, `exact` is the exact solution, and `abs_error` is the absolute value of the difference between the two.
+where, `t` is the time variable, `x` is the approximate solution, `exact` is the exact solution, and `abs_error` is the absolute value of the difference between `x` and `exact`.

 ## Run with settings

-One can also configure parameters of the program:
+One can also customize program settings:

 ```
 ./build/main --t_end=12.56 --delta_t=0.05
 ```

-Run the program with `--help` flag to see the description of the parameters:
+Run the program with `--help` flag to see the description of parameters:

 ```
 ./build/main --help